-31.21 A revised Confederate Order of Battle counter sheet accompanies this variant.
+A revised Confederate Order of Battle counter sheet is available on the MMP GCACW support page as well as in the Jackson Variant set up of the LRTG Vassal module.
 On it, the two corps are recreated with unit colors that will facilitate the use of the regular GCACW Jackson counter.
 In addition, there are now Corps and ANV Artillery Reserve counters.
 Because of a slight change in the artillery values in Stuart's Cavalry, a new set of cavalry counters is included too.
 Two new counters for Anderson and Early are created that conform to Corps unit colors when using Optional Rule 18.0 - Confederate Detachments.
-The counter sheet is sized so that when printed at 100%, $\frac{1}{2}$ " (12.7mm) counters are made that can be cut and pasted on blank counters to make a counter-set for use in a F-t-F CG.
+The counter sheet is sized so that when printed at 100%, $\frac{1}{21/2}$ " (12.7mm) counters are made that can be cut and pasted on blank counters to make a counter-set for use in face to face play.

+The revised Confederate OOB includes the following:
-31.22 Jackson is now in command of the 2nd Corps.
-Use the Jackson 4-7 counter from "Here Come the Rebels".

-31.23 Pender is demoted back to brigade command and A.P.
-Hill resumes command of the division, and is in Jackson's 2nd Corps.

-31.24 3rd Corps is disbanded, and Rodes', Johnson's, and Early's divisions revert to Jackson's 2nd Corps.

-31.25 Heth is demoted back to brigade command and Ewell resumes command of the division, and is in Longstreet's 1st Corps.
-Pettigrew's brigade is now a part of and can only combine with Ewell's division.

-31.26 The Reserve Artillery units are used as per GCACW Basic Rules, 7.1, Attack Procedure (Assault Action Only), item 1.
+- Jackson is now in command of the 2nd Corps.
+Use the Jackson 4-7 counter from "Here Come the Rebels". - Pender is demoted back to brigade command and A.P.
+Hill resumes command of the division, and is in Jackson's 2nd Corps. - 3) 3rd Corps is disbanded, and Rodes', Johnson's, and Early's divisions revert to Jackson's 2nd Corps. - Heth is demoted back to brigade command and Ewell resumes command of the division, and is in Longstreet's 1st Corps.
+Pettigrew's brigade is now a part of and can only combine with Ewell's division. - 5) The Reserve Artillery units are used as per GCACW Basic Rules, 7.1, Attack Procedure (Assault Action Only), item 1.
+If playing with Optional Rule 28: Union Reserve Artillery, the ANV reserve artillery shall have the same capabilities as Union Reserve Artillery.

-Exc: unless Optional Rule 28: Union Reserve Artillery is also incorporated for the Confederates or Optional Rule 31: Artillery Reserve Unit Movement with Infantry and Use in Marching Unit Combat is incorporated, which applies to both USA and CSA artillery units (see below).

-31.27 These changes are codified on the Confederate Set-Up - Stonewall Jackson Variant, which also has modified set-up locations for many of the units, as well as set-up locations for the new Corps and ANV Reserve Artillery units.
-Reserve Artillery units are placed as close as possible with divisions that lost SP and AV in the revised OOB.
+6) The modified Confederate OOB (below) also has modified set-up locations for many of the units, as well as set-up locations for the new Corps and ANV Reserve Artillery units.